 - 1) Since 2014, the State contracted with Dathan Rush & M'lisa Shelden to provide annual training plus 6-10 months of monthly TA.
-In 2022, training and TA were provided to one cohort of EIS program staff.
+In 2023, training and TA were provided to one cohort of EIS program staff.
 As part of the TA, the team members write coaching logs detailing their conversations with families.
 The logs serve as the basis of an hour-long TA session each month with a national or State level expert who is a Fidelity Coach.
 The logs and TA sessions are used to determine fidelity with coaching practices.
-Stakeholder input was gathered from those using the ECLs, as well as from the Lead Agency Mentor Coach and two Fidelity Coaches, that led to further modifications of the ECLs during 2020, and during 2020 the final versions of the ECL's were used.
-ECLs use precise formulas to determine the level of fidelity in 15 aspects related to coaching and natural learning environment practices and include comments from the national and state experts.
-The ECLs resulted in increased feedback to learners and increased objectivity and clarity of the rating of fidelity.
-The ECLs have led to significantly more team members achieving fidelity more quickly than in years past.
-During, 2022 the ECLs were utilized to assess the growth of practitioners throughout the system who were part of the discretionary grant 84.325P.
 This will help the state achieve its SiMR as exampled by the Quality Practices Self-Assessment (QPSA) data when a practitioner is at fidelity across practices families rate themselves higher on the family survey.
 Therefore, measuring Mentor Coaches fidelity and utilizing Fidelity Coaches to support Mentor Coaches and Family Coaches will sustain the practices and enable families of children with diagnosed conditions will better be able to describe their child's needs and abilities. - 2) Connecticut continued to collect data using a QPSA.
-652 practitioners (94%) completed the self-assessment in 2022, and each discipline working in the system was represented.
+668 practitioners completed the self-assessment in 2022, and each discipline working in the system was represented.
 Results indicate that those who completed the various training addressing the EBPs and who also received technical assistance in the form of coaching rated themselves at a much higher level of fidelity to EBPs than those lacking the training and technical assistance.
 The QPSA takes roughly ten minutes to complete and all staff in the system are required, this is further compared to coaching logs to compare the self-assessment to the log data on fidelity.
 The QPSA is used annually to provide the data Connecticut needs to measure change over time.
 De-identified results are shared with programs, and statewide results are presented to programs and the Interagency Coordinating Council (ICC).
 The analysis continues to incorporate stakeholder input and contribution from the ICC regarding which data points the system should include.
 Using unique staff IDs, the Lead Agency is able to link the QPSA data to child and family outcomes, demographics, IFSP, and service delivery data from the Birth to Three Data System.
 This will help the state measure progress on the practices needed to achieve the SiMR.